TomasBoda/abm-sheets-web/docs/research-paper.md

 ### Participants

-The study consisted of four participants.
+The study involved four participants.
 Two had extensive prior experience with Microsoft Excel and had been using it regularly in either professional or personal contexts, both for modeling and analytical tasks.
 The other two participants were university students of a technical field with limited prior exposure to spreadsheet tools, but with solid foundation in programming concepts.

 ### Solutions

-Interestingly enough, the solutions of all four participants were more or less identical in terms of their conceptual composition.
+Interestingly enough, all four participants approached the problem in similar ways.
 The first two participants initially chose an analytical method of modeling time, calculating the positions of the runners as `T * SPEED`, where `T` is the current time step.
-Morover, they modeled `TIME_AT_FINISH` as `FINISH_LINE / SPEED` and the runner with the lowest `TIME_AT_FINISH` value won.
-However, the assignment stated that we wanted to observe individual time steps, so this approach did not work.
+Moreover, they modeled `TIME_AT_FINISH` as `FINISH_LINE / SPEED` and the runner with the lowest `TIME_AT_FINISH` value won.
+However, this approach was unsuitable since the task required simulating individual time steps.

 Eventually, all four participants chose an approach where columns represented time steps and rows represented runners.
 The participants created two such tables, one for the changing `POSITION` attribute and one for the changing `SPEED` attribute.
 They calculated `SPEED` as `SPEED[T] = SPEED[T - 1] + (RAND - 0.5)` and the `POSITION` as `POSITION[T] = POSITION[T - 1] + SPEED[T]`.